eidietrich/portfolio-site-jekyll/NOTES.md

 - Try to clean up CSS
 - Add photography/videography to skils section
 - Add Jekyll to skills section (or web development)
 - Refine clips: Remove city budget story?
-Add Data piece on bars.
 - Try replacing 2x2 button grid with a list
 - Improve favicon
 - Add Email icon to footer
-- Clips page: Look at highlighting different sections
-- Skills page: Lengthy headers --> Short headers and subheaders
+- Skills page: Lengthy headers --> Short headers and subheaders (OR: Organize by utility rather than tool, then provide category treatment like clips page)
+- Spice up 'How will we grow' description

 - Pass by Brent

-Q's for Audrey
-- What do you mean by "current page differentiation"?
-Highlighting the currently selected page?
-- Discussion on highlighting different sections on clips page

 AUDREY SAYS:
 - She liked the old menu better (having it match page width)
 - Page differentiation = highlight current page
-- Nav buttons - on every page
-- Clips - buttons to particular sections
 - Skills - add subheaders.
 Look at tables instead of bullet points?
 WTF is going on with link colors?
 - Recongition: Emphasize award name over constest name?